LEARNAcademy/Echo-2021-Winter-Project/README.md

 # Show and Tell
 Prepare a three-minute show and tell for the cohort.
 Pick three of the following topics to help structure your presentation.
-Each student will be expected to showcase their user's experiance as well as some of the code from the project.
+Each student will be expected to showcase their project's UI and some of the code.

 **Topics**